stoeps13/connections-doc/source/admin/admin/t_admin_profiles_using_profile_connector.md

 -   distinguishedName
 -   managerUid

+!!! note
-**Note:** You can use sourceUrl in combination with one of these attributes.
+    You can use sourceUrl in combination with one of these attributes.

  For example, this mode is used by the dump photos assembly.